We’re now into that time the year that accountants and other tax preparers refer to as “tax season.”

 When it comes to filing income taxes, everyone is well acquainted with “April 15”— a date in America that’s so universally recognized that it sits in a category with the Fourth of July and December 25th.

 Make sure you get your taxes done by April 15th.
+(Get them done earlier than that to give yourself time in case any issues pop up).

 If you are really on top of your taxes, the IRS started accepting e-file and Free File returns in January.